20120826 Qld St George, Nindigully & Talwood

 Des and I went for a walk and ran into this large bullick just like the one from Lara Station, that is no more.
 Standing taller than Des and valued at around $1000.

-A shot taken from a different angle of the creek, with the old bridge being the focus point.
+A shot taken from a different angle of the creek, with the old bridge as the focus point.

 The rickety old bridge with its no entry sign is only used as a stopover for the wildlife.